-A number of questions were asked which related to individual participants' cultural values.
-Professionals in the organisation rate personal time, challenges at work and freedom to adopt own approach at work as very important for their ideal job.
+A number of questions were asked which related to the cultural values of individual participants.
+Professionals in the organisation rate personal time, challenges at work and freedom to adopt their own approach in the work-place as very important for their ideal job.
 However, working in a successful company and the size of the organisation is considered to be not so important or desirable.
-It is agreed by the respondents that it is very important to have a good relationship with their direct superior.
-Being consulted by their superiors is suggested that although respondents work together in the organisation, each of them is engaged in various project teams.
+Respondents agreed that it is very important to have a good relationship with their direct superior.
+Being consulted by their superiors is important, yet it is found less important than the immediate work place relationships.
+It is suggested that although respondents work together in the same organisation, each individual is engaged in various project teams.
 One of the main philosophies in relational contracting is to have a good working relationship with the project team.

 Respondents find they do not often feel stress at work.
-Also, the majority disagree that a large corporation is a more desirable place to work than a small company, and theory X is strongly rejected - these all match nicely with what Hofstede suggested to be found in an organisation with a low masculinity index.
-It is shown in the survey results that relationship and cooperation with co-workers are rated of high importance, yet the importance of having sufficient time left for one's personal life is rated the highest, suggesting work is less central in people's lives, which again coheres with an organisation with a low masculinity index as suggested by Hofstede.
-It is also agreed by the majority that formal procedures should be retained in order to ensure both personal and firm's objectives are met.
+Also, the majority disagree that a large corporation is a more desirable place to work than a small company, and theory X is strongly rejected - these all match nicely with Hofstede, who suggested that these issues are to be found in an organisation with a low masculinity index.
+The survey results show that relationships and cooperation with co-workers are rated of high importance, yet the importance of having sufficient time left for one's personal life is rated the highest, suggesting work is less central in people's lives, which again coheres with an organisation with a low masculinity index as suggested by Hofstede.
+The majority of respondents are agreed that formal procedures should be retained in order to ensure both personal and company objectives are met.
 The high uncertainty avoidance found in the organisation is again verified.

-From the survey results and the data collected in the interviews with the respondents, the majority agree very much that personal relationships are an important aspect in managing projects.
-One common statement obtained from the interviewees is they all find having a good personal relationship with their project team members helps to minimise the chance of conflicts during work.
-Such observation is reinforced by the disagreement to the statement on "one must be will to sacrifice personal relationships with members of the project team to ensure one's personal objectives are met".
+From the survey results and the data collected via the interview process, the majority of respondents agree that personal relationships are an important aspect in managing projects.
+One common statement obtained from the interviewees is that they all find having a good personal relationship with their project team members helps to minimise the chance of conflicts during work.
+Such observation is reinforced by the disagreement to the statement that "one must be willing to sacrifice personal relationships with members of the project team to ensure one's personal objectives are met".
 However, as noted earlier in this paper, the degree of personal acquaintance is found to be low.
-Also, the majority agree that personal relationships need to be sacrificed to ensure a successful project completion and to meet the firm's objectives.
-Suggesting after all, work is work, and with reference to earlier survey results (please refer to Table 1), task culture is preferred by those in the organisation.
+Also, the majority agree that personal relationships need to be sacrificed to ensure a successful project completion and to meet the organisation's objectives.
+Suggesting after all, work is work, and with reference to earlier survey results, task culture is preferred by those in the organisation.